-Award-winning cellist Emirhan Tunca made his orchestra debut as a soloist with the Istanbul Symphony at the age of eleven.
-Emirhan was born in Istanbul, Turkey into a family of musicians.
-He began studying the cello at the age of seven at Istanbul Conservatory where he received his Bachelor of Music.
-Emirhan was accepted into the studio of Marion Feldman at New York University Steinhardt where he received both his Master’s and Artist Diploma in Cello Performance.
-He went on to study at Manhattan School of Music and completed a Professional Studies diploma in cello performance.
+Award-winning cellist Emirhan Tunca, a member of the Manhattan School of Music Precollege Cello and Chamber Music faculty, made his orchestra debut as a soloist with the Istanbul Symphony at the age of 11.
+Born in Istanbul, Turkey, into a family of musicians, Emirhan began studying the cello at the age of 7 at Istanbul Conservatory, where he received his Bachelor of Music degree.
+He was accepted into the studio of Marion Feldman at NYU’s Steinhardt School, where he received both his Master’s degree and Artist Diploma in cello performance.
+He went on to study at Manhattan School of Music and completed a Professional Studies Certificate in cello performance.

-Since his debut at age eleven, Emirhan has appeared in numerous concerts and recitals in the United States and Europe, as well as national and international competitions.
-He made his Carnegie Hall debut in May 2012, performing Lalo’s cello concerto.

-Following his first appearance at Carnegie Hall, he was invited back to perform Elgar’s cello concerto as a soloist with the New York Concerti Sinfonietta.
-Some of his many awards and honors include: 1st Prize at the 2004 International Young Virtuosos Competition in Bulgaria, the 2007 International Young Musicians Competition in Italy, the 2009 International Young Musicians Cello Competition in Turkey, 1st Prize at the 2012 Associated Music Teachers League Competition in New York, 1st Prize at the 2013 New York University International String Competition in New York, 1st Prize at the 2015 NY Concerti Sinfonietta International Shining Stars Competition in New York.
+Since his debut at age 11, Emirhan Tunca has appeared in numerous concerts and recitals in the United States and Europe, as well as national and international competitions.
+He made his Carnegie Hall debut in May 2012, performing Lalo’s Cello Concerto.
+After his first appearance at Carnegie Hall, he was invited back to perform Elgar’s Cello Concerto as a soloist with the NY Sinfonietta.
+He was awarded first prize at the 2004 International Young Virtuosos Competition in Bulgaria, the 2007 International Young Musicians Competition in Italy, the 2009 International Young Musicians Cello Competition in Turkey, the 2012 Associated Music Teachers League Competition in New York, the 2013 NYU Steinhardt Concerto Competition in New York, and the 2015 NY Concerti Sinfonietta International Shining Stars Competition in New York, among other honors.